Březnice (Příbram District): History

-The first written mention of Březnice is from 1224, when Budislav of Březnice, a member of the royal council, was documented.
+The first written mention of Březnice is from 1224, when Budislav of Březnice was a member of the royal council.
 In 1327, Březnice was first referred to as a market town.
 Until the Battle of the White Mountain, it was a small market town.
 In 1621, Březnice was acquired by Přibík Jeníšek of Újezd, who together with his wife started the construction development, founded a Jesuit college and had a new church built.

 During the Thirty Years' War, the town was not damaged much, and continued to develop after the war, especially in the 18th century.
 The Jewish ghetto was founded in 1726.
 In 1728, Březnice was inherited by the Kolowrat family.
 In 1872, the town was inherited by the Pálffy family, who owned it until 1945.
 For centuries, Březnice was an agricultural town.
 In 1875, the railway was built, and industry began to develop slowly.
 Between 1918 and 1931, several factories were established.

 Economy

-Březnice is home to the Březnice Castle Brewery, which sells its beer under the Herold brand name.
+Březnice is home to the Herold Brewery, which sold its beer under the Herold brand name.
+However, in 2025, the brewery ceased production for economic reasons.

 Transport

-The I/19 road from Plzeň to Tábor passes through the town.
+The I/19 road from Plzeň to Tábor runs through the town.

 Březnice is located on the major railway line Prague–České Budějovice and on the line Beroun–Blatná.